-REQUESTER IN FORMATION Full name of requester/ Subject of record(s) sought Last - Please print or type First - Please print or type Middle - Please print or type Place of Birth - Please print or type : 12 Date of Birth (mm/dd/yyyy) 2.
-Current address Address - Number and street - Ple ase print or type City Please print or type Î State ZIP Code Email Address - Please print or type 3.
-Requester status Mark (X) appropriate box.
+REQUESTER IN FORMATION Full name of requester/ Subject of record(s) sought Last - Please print or type First - Please print or type Middle - Please print or type Place of Birth - Please print or type :95 Date of Birth (mm/dd/yyyy) 2.
+Current address Address - Number and street - Ple ase print or type City Please print or type Î State ZIP Code Email Address - Please print or type Requester status Mark (X) appropriate box.
 Self Guardian of individual whose recappointing document, Parent of minor child whose reco ord(s) is sought - Enclose copy of ord(s) is sought Information being requested - Please describe in as much detail as possible.
 Please print or type 5.
 Declaration is true and correct, and that I am the of this statement is punishable und more than \$10,000 or by imprisonn nder the laws of the United States of e person named above, and I unders er the provisions of 18 U.S.C.
-Sectio nent of not more than five years or be pretenses is punishable under the p an \$5,000. stand that any falsification n 1001 by a fine of not oth, and that requesting or Original Signature of Requeste er · Date Authorization to release information to another person. a.
-If you are authorizing informa Please fill in the information be Name of authorized recipient sed to another person - Office Use Only PA/FOIA Control # b.
+Sectio nent of not more than five years or be pretenses is punishable under the p in \$5,000. stand that any falsification n 1001 by a fine of not oth, and that requesting or Original Signature of Requeste er Date Authorization to release information to another person. a.
+If you are authorizing information be Name of authorized recipient. sed to another person - Office Use Only PA/FOIA Control # b.
 Further pursuant to 5 U.S.C.
-S to release the above-described Original Signature of Requeste AND ADDRESS OF THE PARTY OF THE Department of Commerce Date
+S to release the above-described Original Signature of Requeste A STATE OF THE STA Department of Commerce Date